A Simple Algorithm for Exact Multinomial Tests

-Hence, an acceptance region can be found by iteratively enumerating a ball of increasing radius with arbitrary center until a sublevel set with enough probability mass is found and this sublevel set remains unchanged upon further increasing the ball.
-This was illustrated in the introduction, see Figure \ref{Fig:AReg} for an acceptance region of the probability mass statistic $T = T^\P$.
+Hence, an acceptance region can be found by iteratively enumerating a ball of increasing radius with arbitrary center until a sublevel set with enough probability mass is found and this sublevel set remains unchanged upon further increasing the ball, as illustrated in the introduction for an acceptance region of the probability mass statistic, see Figure \ref{Fig:AReg}.

 The following proposition ensures that this approach can be applied to the chi-square, log-likelihood ratio and probability mass test statistics.

 \begin{Prop} ~ \begin{enumerate}[label = \alph*)] \item The probability mass test statistic $T^\P$ is weakly quasi M-convex. \item The power divergence test statistic $T^\lambda$ is weakly quasi M-convex if $\lambda \geq 0$. \end{enumerate} \end{Prop}